LennaHammer/English/EVP/out/words_adverb.md

 - Do you feel any better?
 - I can't walk any faster.
 - Those gloves don't look any different than the others.
-- Houses in this area used to be a real bargain, but they're not cheap any more.
+- Houses in this area used to be a real bargain, but they're not cheap any `more`.
-- This radio isn't any good - I'll have to buy another.
+- This radio isn't any `good` - I'll have to buy another.
-- She couldn't wait any longer.
+- She couldn't wait any `longer`.

 ## 233. anyway ## adverb
 /ˈen.iːˌweɪ/ MORE IMPORTANTLY